DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 Before actually building our application there are a few things that we have to do.

 First up we have to declare our beforeBuildCommand.
 Similar to our beforeDevCommand (which is set to `ionic serve`) we have to define what will build our frontend.
 The place where this then gets built has to be our distDir as well.

+This was set when integrating Tauri earlier, you can change these settings in the configuration file.

 As for configuring Vue, we have to set a relative public path:

 ```js
 module.exports = {
     publicPath: "./",
 }
 ```

-and then also change our routing to this (Thanks Dries :D xoxo, Ionic's weird):
+and then also change our routing to this (thanks Dries :D, Ionic is weird):

 ```ts
 const router = createRouter({